0 Items in Your Cart

 Models need more than ambition and high cheekbones to get ahead in this industry.
 They also need an agent.
 Agents are the link that joins the talent (the model) with the employer (clients who have jobs for models).
 Since clients prefer to work through modeling agencies, most models are represented by one or more agencies.

 An agent's job may begin when a client contacts the agency with a possible job assignment.
 The client, for example, a retail store or an advertising agency, usually will have a specific "look" in mind for the model.
 The look may include such aspects as the model's hair color, age group, body type, or ethnicity.
 Once the specifics have been established, the agent refers to his or her "comp board," an area displaying composite cards of models represented by the agency.
-Composite cards, used much like business cards, are sheets containing photos of the models in a range of poses and have such information as the model's name, measurements, and agency affiliation.
+Composite cards, used much like business cards, are sheets (or digital files or Web sites) containing photos of the models in a range of poses and have such information as the model's name, measurements, and agency affiliation.
 Comp boards are often arranged according to such factors as the models' current locations, hair color, or ethnicity.
 Comp boards make it easier for agents to locate a particular model for a job.

 The agent may then send a group of models to the client for an audition, more commonly known as a "go-see."
 There are two types of auditions—a general go-see, which means the client requests a specific look (for example, blondes), and a request go-see, which means the client asks for particular models.
 If the model is chosen for the job, then he or she is booked, or given the assignment.